 TIP – When you go into the 2nd room with a movie screen try to get a spot near the front, and be sure you’re looking ahead of you when the movie ends.
 Trust us!

 Other activities in this building include a 2 story slide, hands-on exhibits, shuttle flight simulators, a large gift shop, and the Shuttle Launch Experience.

 Located in the Atlantis building, the Shuttle Launch Experience simulates an actual shuttle launch!
 You’ll recline backward, blast off, and then experience the space shuttle’s eight-and-a-half-minute ascent into orbit.
-It is not for the faint of heart, you will feel the G forces on this launch ride.
+It is not for the faint of heart, you will feel the G forces on this launch ride at Kennedy Space Center.
 Must be 44″ to ride, you’ll also place all of your belongings in a free locker at the entrance.
 This takes a minimum of 30 minutes, if you’re short on time, check with the attendant for the current wait time.